 "The presentation was run really smoothly and I felt I got all the information that I would have received in face-to-face presentation."

-In addition to Yolanda’s in-person training courses, we now also offer the training courses as online webinars.
+In addition to Yolanda’s in-person training courses, we now also offer the training courses as both live and on demand online webinars.

-Hosted by Yolanda, the webinars also include a competent admin and support team who are on hand to provide any technical advice or support to participants during each webinar.
+Hosted by Yolanda, the live webinars also include a competent admin and support person who is on hand to provide any technical advice or support to participants during each webinar.